useblocks/sphinx-needs/docs/directives/needuml.rst

 Specifies the file path to store generated Plantuml-code of current ``needuml``.
 This given file path can be relative path or file name, e.g. ``needuml_group_A/my_needuml.puml`` or ``my_needuml.puml``.

-The file will be created and written to relative to current builder output directory during each build by using builder :ref:`needumls_builder` or other builder like `html` with configuration option :ref:`needs_build_needumls` configured.
+The file will be created and written during each build by using builder :ref:`needumls_builder` or other builder like `html` with configuration option :ref:`needs_build_needumls` configured.

 If given file path already exists, it will be overwritten.